CGCooke/Blog/_posts/2021-01-03-Number-Extraction-With-Tesseract.md

 Introduction
 -------------

-While comparing two different mini-maps can tell us the change in angle/heading ($\omega) between them, we can determine the heading of the player ($\omega), via the compass.
+While comparing two different mini-maps can tell us the change in angle/heading ($\omega$) between them, we can determine the heading of the player ($\theta$), via the compass.
 This can be seen at the top center of the screen (107 degrees).

 ![_config.yml]({{ site.baseurl }}/images/2020-12-18-A-Playground-In-Nuketown/Nuketown-84-1.jpg)